subramaniashiva/customer-inviter/README.md

 ### Commit guidelines
 This repo follows **conventional commits** for all it's commits.
 It is a lightweight convention on top of commit messages.
 More details about this convention can be found [here](https://www.conventionalcommits.org/en/v1.0.0/#summary).

+Every merge to main should bump the version of package.
+Bumps it to major or minor or patch depending upon the code change.

 ### Linting (static code analysis)

  - Run `npm run lint` to run the linting on source javascript files